 In general, the tenet touches upon two aspects.
 The first one is related to operation security.
 In this regard, it is expected that the proper security practices and guidelines are followed during deployment and operations in order to detect and mitigate vulnerabilities.
 This includes as described in [2] regular updates, security patches, and mitigation plans should there be a breach, etc. The enforcement of such practices depends heavily on the implementation and deployment context, e.g., infrastructure, enterprise network, etc. Therefore, it does not warrant the development of standard solutions.
 Nevertheless, it is worth mentioning that the 3GPP security standards in general are continuously evolving.
 In fact, vulnerabilities in the security mechanisms revealed either by individual 3GPP members or through one of the established CVD programs are always discussed and remediated whenever deemed necessary.

 The second aspect is related to monitoring.
 In this regard, TS 23.288 [6] provides a framework for data collection services that can further enhance whatever security monitoring solution an operator has.
 For NF monitoring, the framework of [6] includes analytics for performance monitoring in clause 6.6 and load monitoring in clause 6.5.
 Such data could be used for example to evaluate the state of the NF and whether it is behaving normally.
 However, the framework in [6] relies on the NWDAF, a 5G Core NF, to leverage such services.
-From a higher level perspective taking into account the enterprise as a whole with the 5G Core being one part of it, such relevant information exposed by the 5G Core NFs (if any) directly or indirectly via the NWDAF is very likely to be used by an entity outside the 5G Core itself.
+From a higher-level perspective taking into account the enterprise as a whole with the 5G Core being one part of it, such relevant information exposed by the 5G Core NFs (if any) directly or indirectly via the NWDAF is very likely to be used by an entity outside the 5G Core itself.
 This could be the operator security monitoring solution or whatever current proprietary solutions being used to achieve the same goals.
 Overall, this does not warrant standardizing a 5G Core-specific security monitoring procedure.

 NWDAF supports data collection and network monitoring for general aspects related to NF load, performance etc. However, the NWDAF is a Network Function in the 5G Service-Based Architecture itself.
 According to NIST SP 800-92 [8], sections 2.3.2 and 5.1.3, as well as similar guidance on security logs like, it is important to separate and isolate security logs, So, a security monitoring function can be outside the SBA and the security monitoring function itself would be mostly proprietary.